The infamous side note: -maru is a masculine suffix. Yes, Yashamaru was his uncle.

-Remembering all of the times he'd frightened her nearly out of her mind, all of the times he'd pushed and harassed her, the times that she'd almost been attacked by him, Sakura decided that both the terms "in line" and "easily" were relative.
+Remembering all of the times he'd frightened her nearly out of her mind, all of the times he'd pushed and harassed her, and all of the additional stress he'd piled on an already stressful life, Sakura decided that both the terms "in line" and "easily" were relative.

-She was silent for a few minutes, scuffing her feet on the ground as she tried to figure out a way to rid herself of him before returning home.
+She walked quietly for a few minutes, scuffing her feet on the ground as she tried to figure out a way to rid herself of him before returning home.

 "Tell me," he started, catching her attention.
 "Why do you think it's so hard for people to let go?"

 The possibilities behind that question . . .
 He was leading her.

 Which meant he wanted her opinion.
 And if he was aiming in the direction she thought, only incredibly careful wording would keep her from getting into a fight with him.

 But damn him, she was tired of walking carefully.

 Chin up, Sakura watched him as she replied.
 "Because people like the idea of things being stable, not changing.
 Stability is safety.
 Change brings the unknown."

 "I'm talking about people that cling to the past."